Assassyn/universal-hive-bot/README.md

         },

-14. load_template - returns a string value from GITHUB's GIST collection
+14. load_template - returns a string value from GITHUB's GIST collection, Template is using a templating library to make it more powerfull.
+There are added two support function to access entity(the bot context object). **ReadEntity** used to read a single type entity and **EnumerateEntity** whixch allows to read a collection based properties(one retunred by ReadComments, ReadPosts actions).

+    Please see the documentation at https://github.com/craigbridges/Nettle/wiki for more details .

  Parameters:
     * templateId - a part of ulr fomr ggithub's gist, e.g. <username>/12233423423423423423432423423433/raw/1234534545345345345abcdef1234566778890ab